OUR ARTICLES

 2. What lessons did you learn from navigating these challenges, and how do they reflect the broader issues in healthcare access for all patients?

-One of my key takeaways was the delicate balance between efficiency and genuine human connection.
-When systems become overly bureaucratic, there is a risk that processes take precedence over people, leaving patients feeling like case numbers rather than individuals with unique needs.
-This can be especially isolating for those without a medical background or strong advocacy.
-Ensuring that people feel supported and heard throughout their journey can impact both their experience and health outcomes.
+One of the key lessons was understanding the delicate balance between operational efficiency and genuine human connection.
+When systems become overly bureaucratic, there’s a risk that processes begin to take precedence over people—leaving patients feeling like case numbers rather than individuals with unique needs.

 3. In your experience, what systemic changes are necessary to ensure health equity across all communities in New Zealand?